jhellingman/tei2html/Wiki/ProcessSteps.md

 ## Step 2.3: Transform to ePub ##

-Similar to the convertion to HTML, the convertion to ePub 3.0 is done with the XSLT stylesheet `tei2epub.xsl`, which re-uses most of the stylesheets used by `tei2html.xsl`.
+Similar to the conversion to HTML, the conversion to ePub 3.0 is done with the XSLT stylesheet `tei2epub.xsl`, which re-uses most of the stylesheets used by `tei2html.xsl`.
 The results of this transform are placed in a directory which mirrors the internal structure of an ePub archive.

 ## Step 2.4: Package ePub ##